Training Course

 Preparation

-It is recommended that students complete the FEMA IS-700.b and FEMA IS-100.c online courses prior to the training.
+Students will need to complete the following pre-course work online FEMA IS-700, FEMA IS-100 and L-180 Human Factors on the Fireline.
 Once completed, print certificates and bring them to the first day of training.

 Entry-Level Training

-All entry-level wildland firefighters complete a five-day instructional course including:
+All entry-level wildland firefighters complete a 40 hour, 5 day instructional course including:

 • Physical Fitness/Pack Test testing